skkinlive/foundryvtt-comprehend-languages/README.md

 # Comprehend Languages

+## NOTE: This module is under maintenance, I have no plans to update or add features.
+However, I will try to fix any bugs as possible.
+Any contribution is welcome.

 Comprehend languages leverages the Deepl API to automatically translate Foundry Journal Entries & (some) item descriptions from English into a language of your choice.
 In the process, a new journal entry is created that contains the translated text.
 The module was created specifically with [PDF to Foundry](https://gitlab.com/fryguy1013/pdftofoundry) in mind to help automatically translate adventure description text into the GM's native language.

 # How does it work?